AdobeDocs/ff-services-docs/src/pages/lightroom/quickstart/index.md

 Pre-signed URLs:

 * A pre-signed URL with a read token for the input image.
-* A pre-signed URL with a read/write token for the output mask.
+* A pre-signed URL with a read/write token for the modified image.

 ## Retrieve an Access Token